MauroLuzzatto/lyrics-translator/README.md

 ```

 ## Setup
-To use the `Lyrics Translator` you will have to create an API token from `genius`: https://docs.genius.com/#/getting-started-h1
+To use the `LyricsTranslator` you will have to create an API token from `genius`: https://docs.genius.com/#/getting-started-h1

 add the API token to the `.env` file: